Table of Contents Show

 - White Tea benefits include triggering the deaths of many kinds of lung cancer cells, as shown in research.

-- Studies have also shown white tea benefits stop the growth and spread of colon cancer cells; they can even help with the death of mutated cells.
+- Studies have also shown white tea’s benefits stop the growth and spread of colon cancer cells; they can even help with the death of mutated cells.

 The antioxidant properties of white tea also help protect normal cells from harmful molecules.
 However, these studies were conducted with large amounts of white tea, and the benefits of a smaller sample are yet to be seen.

-An important hormone that helps move nutrients within the body is Insulin.
-However, due to high sugar consumption and other factors, some people develop insulin resistance which can cause chronic diseases like type 2 diabetes, metabolic syndrome, and heart problems.
+Insulin is an important hormone that helps move nutrients within the body.
+However, due to high sugar consumption and other factors, some people develop insulin resistance, which can cause chronic diseases like type 2 diabetes, metabolic syndrome, and heart problems.